Ascentis funding information and advice for FE and skills providers

 Access to Higher Education£3022£3384£3928£4835£5197

-The programme weighting factors are determined by the cost per hour involved in delivering different qualifications, e.g. Ascentis Access to HE Diploma in Science is weighted at B, 1.12 and £3,384.
+The programme weighting is determined by the cost per hour involved in delivering different qualifications, e.g. Ascentis Access to HE Diploma in Science is weighted at B, 1.12 and £3,384.

-Providers may wish to offer non-regulated learning because of the characteristics of their learners, e.g. learners with special education needs, pre-entry learners, learners furthest way from learning or the labour market.
+Providers may wish to offer ‘tailored learning’ because of the characteristics of their learners, e.g. learners with special education needs, pre-entry learners, learners furthest way from learning or the labour market.

 Such learning could include